Frank Wokes: Vitamin B12 research

 The deficiency of Vitamin B12 which may occur in vegans was first described by Wokes to the International Congress of Nutrition in Amsterdam in 1954.
 Wokes and the Vegetarian Nutritional Research Centre took interest in studying the health of vegans in India as they were marked with Vitamin B12 deficiency more than vegetarians consuming dairy products.
 In the 1960s, Wokes found that serum B12 levels in vegans were much lower than the average levels in vegetarians and meat-eaters.
 He did not oppose Vitamin B12 injections but suggested that a more efficient and inexpensive method for vegans to get Vitamin B12 was from suitable fortified foods.

+Family

+Wokes married Gladys Winifred Gale in September 1930.
+They had two children.
+His brother A. Wokes and his wife from Woodhall were vice-presidents of the Lincolnshire Vegetarian Society.